SamuelBisberg/react-starter-kit/README.md

 ## Getting Started

-Edit `blueprint.yaml` to define your application structure and features.
+After the installation you can edit `blueprint.yaml` to define your application structure and features.
 You can use the [Blueprint documentation](https://blueprint.laravelshift.com/) to learn how to define your models, controllers, and other components.

-Finelly Create your models, controllers, and other components using Blueprint:
+Finally Create your models, controllers, and other components using Blueprint:

 ```bash
 sail artisan blueprint:build